Skip to main content

 #include "another.fc";import "another.tolk"

-In Tolk, you can not used a symbol from a.tolk without importing this file.
+In Tolk, you can not use a symbol from a.tolk without importing this file.
 In other words, "import what you use".

-All stdlib functions are available out of the box, downloading stdlib and #include "stdlib.fc" is not needed.
+All stdlib functions are available out of the box.
+Downloading stdlib and `#include "stdlib.fc" is unnecessary.
 See below about embedded stdlib.

 There is still a global scope of naming.
 If f is declared in two different files, it's an error.
-We "import" a whole file, no per-file visibility and export keyword is now supported, but probably will be in the future.
+We "import" a whole file with no per-file visibility, and the export keyword is now supported but probably will be in the future.

 ✅ #pragma → compiler options